ehmicky/nve/README.md

 ```

 Although [not recommended](https://github.com/sindresorhus/execa#shell),
-`--shell` can be used to run the command inside a shell instead.
+`--shell` can achieve the same result by running the command inside a shell.

 ```
 nve --shell 8 "npm run build && npm test"